Part of the complete guide to understanding addiction

 - PCP:

-- PCP is also a white-ish crystalline powder.
-It easily dissolves in water but has a slightly bitter taste.
-You’ll typically find it in tablet or capsule but is also sold in powder and liquid form.
+- PCP is a white-ish crystalline powder.
+It easily dissolves in water, but has a slightly bitter taste.
+You’ll typically find it in tablets or capsules, but it is also sold in powder and liquid form.

 How Are Hallucinogens Taken?

-Hallucinogenic use comes in a variety of methods.
+Hallucinogenic use varies from drug to drug.
 Typically, the way it is used depends on the drug itself.
 For instance, LSD is notorious for being on “blotter” paper that is perforated into little squares, known as “hits.”
 The user places a square of paper on the tongue and eventually swallows or spits it out.
 However, someone can also take the liquid form and drop it directly onto the skin, tongue, and even eyeballs.

 Psilocybin mushrooms are generally eaten, placed into a tea, or blended and placed inside capsules.

 Hallucinogenic drugs like DMT and PCP are generally smoked.
-DMT can be brewed into tea, much like ayahuasca, which is pretty much always drunk in tea form.
+DMT can also be brewed, much like ayahuasca, which is usually drunk in tea form.
 When used this way, DMT’s effects last for several hours rather than a few minutes.

-PCP can also be snorted and injected and is considered one of the more dangerous drugs causing addictive side effects.
+PCP can also be snorted or injected and is considered one of the more dangerous hallucinogenic drugs because of its addictive side effects.

-Here is a table showing common methods of ingestion for each hallucinogenic:
+The following table shows the common methods of consumption for each hallucinogenic:

 Mode | LSD | DMT | Peyote | Psilocybin | PCP | Ketamine | Salvia |